g-leech/argmin-gravitas/_posts/2026-07-29-a-life-really-worth-living.markdown

 emotion:
 importance:

-summary:    new version of my classic class on the meaning of life
+summary:    new version of my class on the meaning of life
 confidence: 70%
 categories: education, meaning, becoming, warnings, my-classes
 warnings:   Polemic.
 I am ignoring AI for good reasons.